clojurecup2014/cloodle/README.md

 ---------------------------------------

 * Show stoppers
-  * Having just saved a new event
   * ~~Sliders are not linked to the state~~
-  * When anseering existing event
   * ~~Moving the slider creates new options/value maps rather than updating existing ones~~
   * Saving a vote doesn't work
     * Need to generate IDs for the participant (do this server side?, similarly move the option id generation server-side)
     * Old selection validation will not work with the new {optionId value} structure

 * Core features
   * Displaying the aggregate voting results for the event

 * Misc
   * The Cloodle code could be shorter(?) and nicer.
 Make sure it never has characters that wouldn't work in the URL
   * Remove the MongoBase urls / keys from the repo, provide from property files or something

 * Usability / Cosmetics
   * The participant name input is unintuitive - confused with the event name input